mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 Mixxx can match the tempo and align the beats for you.
 This, however, requires an accurately detected BPM value and a proper beat grid for both tracks.
-In this case all you need to do is hit SYNC.
-To beatmatch manually the tempo of the two tracks must be synchronized by adjusting the playback rate sliders on left and right side of the user interface.
-You can adjust the phase of the beats by clicking-and-dragging on either waveform display to temporarily slow down one of the tracks until the beats are aligned.
+In this case all you need to do is hit the ``SYNC`` button.
+To beatmatch manually the tempo of the two tracks  must be synchronized by adjusting the playback rate sliders.
+You can adjust the phase of the beats by right-clicking and dragging on either waveform display to temporarily speed up or slow down one of the tracks until the beats are aligned.
 The temporary pitch bend buttons can also be used to momentarily adjust the playback rate, allowing you to “shuffle” the beats in a track forwards or backwards, so they can be aligned with another track.
+See the chapter :ref:`interface-rate`.

 Once the tempos are matched and the beats aligned between two tracks, they are said to be beatmatched.
 A “perfect” beatmatch is near impossible - there will